 Marshfield Alcohol and Other Drug Abuse (AODA) Program – a program designed for school-aged youth who have committed an underage drinking violation.
 First time offenders are given an opportunity to participate in a comprehensive program in lieu of more severe consequences.

-Marshfield Area Parent Network (MAPN) – unites parents, the community and local schools in an effort to promote and maintain a safe and healthy, alcohol and drug free environment for youth.
+over 940 parents, the community and local schools in an effort to promote and maintain a safe and healthy, alcohol and drug free environment for youth.